Programming-Systems-Lab/chroniclerj/README.md

 To replay the failed executions, run the command `java -jar chroniclerj.jar -replay testCase {classpath}`, where
 * `testCase` is the test case to run
 * `{classpath}` is a space-delimited classpath passed to your program when it starts to replay

+To dynamically instrument the code to replay use the `JAVA_TOOL_OPTIONS` flag again, but instead configure it to replay `JAVA_TOOL_OPTIONS=/path/to/chronicler.jar=replay,logFile={logFile.test classpath}

 License
 ------